 - The passive park design will be based on the requirements for property within a conservation easement.
 A typical passive park may consist of walking and biking trails and include many natural and minimally disturbed areas.
 The Board of Supervisors will approve the final design before construction begins.

-- Funding for the project in the amount of $13.4 million is included in the county's Capital Improvement Program (Fiscal Year 2023 - Fiscal Year 2028) with completion of the passive park expected in Fiscal Year 2027.
+- Funding for the project in the amount of $13.4 million is included in the county's Capital Improvement Program (Fiscal Year 2023 - Fiscal Year 2028) with completion of the passive park expected in Spring 2028.

 - View all updates on the Westpark Property project